About

 What the heck is Soundcheck?

-Soundcheck is a festival dedicated to celebrating our local performers, artists and makers.
-Soundcheck events happen at a range of fantastic venues around town.
-Our featured events are financially and logistically supported by the festival while other events are coordinated by individual artists and venues who want to take part in the fun.
-The festival supports and is supported by the Port Townsend Creative District.
+Soundcheck is a festival dedicated to celebrating local performers, artists and makers, bringing four days of cultural events to a range of fantastic venues around town.
+Our featured events are financially and logistically supported by the festival, while other events are coordinated by individual artists and venues who want to take part in the fun.
+The Soundcheck Festival supports and is supported by the Port Townsend Creative District.

 A Brief History

-Huge kudos go out to the first-year organizers: Gage Pacifera, Nate Malgrem, Dominic Svornich, Rowan Katz, Lauren and Matt (of the now-defunct Phosphene), Frank DePalma, Sindi Pladsen, Sam Maynard, Chen Pollina and Kiyota Sage.
+Big kudos go out to our first-year organizers Gage Pacifera, Nate Malgrem, Dominic Svornich, Rowan Katz, Lauren and Matt (of the now-defunct Phosphene), Frank DePalma, Sindi Pladsen, Sam Maynard, Chen Pollina and Kiyota Sage.

-Soundcheck has so many amazing organizers and partners who are making this festival possible this year!
+Soundcheck has so many amazing organizers and partners who make this festival possible each year!

 • Holly Erickson, PT Main Street (event coordinator)